ExWhyZed9/tataplay_generator/README.md

 # Tata Sky m3u generator web app
-This project is totally based on CodeCrafters API.
+This project is totally based on TeamBabel API.

 A react web app to generate an m3u playlist for the channels Available on Tata Sky.